 Pros

-High-end deterrent for expensive eMTBs in higher-risk areas
+Excellent high-end deterrent for expensive eMTBs

 Cons